ebbekyhl/natcol/README.md

 ![fig](gas_demand.png)

 The script relies on the [Basemap](https://basemaptutorial.readthedocs.io/en/latest/first_map.html) module and the country shapefiles acquired from [gadm.org/](https://www.gadm.org/download_country_v3.html).
 Find the `environment.yml` for module versions used.

+The current version of this repository only includes the coloring of the country shapefiles while the overlay circles are yet to be included.
+This will be included at a later stage or upon request.